elastic/ent-search-monitoring/README.md

 This repository contains a set of [Kibana dashboards](https://www.elastic.co/guide/en/kibana/current/dashboard.html) to be used with [Elastic Enterprise Search](https://www.elastic.co/enterprise-search) and Elastic Metricbeat for monitoring production deployments.

 **Please note:** These dashboards only work with Kibana and Enterprise Search versions 7.16.0 and higher.
+Dashboards differ between versions of the stack, so please pick the version closest to your current release, but not higher (8.0 for any 8.x release, 7.16 for releases before 8.0).

 ## Installation